esarks/SkylerThomas2/03_chapter-02-but-then-i-prayed-secular.md

 The ancient Hebrew poets knew better.
 Nearly a third of the Psalms are laments—raw, honest, sometimes angry prayers that bring pain directly before the Divine without sugarcoating it.

 > "My God, my God, why have you forsaken me?
 Why are you so far from saving me, so far from my cries of anguish?
 My God, I cry out by day, but you do not answer, by night, but I find no rest."
+>
+> — Psalm 22:1-2 (The Message)

-That's Psalm 22.
-It's in the sacred texts.
+That's in the sacred texts.
 No apology.
 No caveat.
 Just honest anguish.

 Lament says: *This is not okay.
 This hurts.
 And I'm bringing that hurt into the presence of love instead of pretending it doesn't exist.*